 Natural disasters and other SHTF scenarios can lead to injury and disease, and have massive negative impacts on your local medical system.
 In severe scenarios, access to professional medical attention may be completely wiped out.

-Therefore, it’s vital that you prepare with first aid training and supplies.
+Therefore, it’s crucial that you prepare with first aid training and supplies.
 The most effective way to be prepared is with personalized DIY first aid kits.

-Keep reading to learn about the disadvantages of premade kits, the advantages of making your own, and tips for how to make the most robust DIY first aid kit possible.
+Keep reading to learn about the disadvantages of premade kits, the benefits of creating your own first aid kit with chosen first aid kit items, and tips on how to make the most robust DIY first aid kit possible.

 When it comes to prepping for an emergency, you’ve got to start somewhere.
 For many people, that means purchasing a premade first aid kit.
 Premade kits are better than nothing, but compared to DIY kits, they have multiple disadvantages.

 They can be overpriced.
 With premade first aid kits, you pay for convenience.
 You'll be surprised if you crunch the numbers on what’s inside versus what you paid.

 They contain low-quality products.
 Despite being overpriced, many premade first aid kits contain low-quality products that you wouldn’t want to trust your life to in an emergency.

 They include unnecessary items.
 You have no control over what manufacturers put inside, so you end up with things you don’t need.

 They lack organization.
 Many premade kits look like a small child chucked some gauze and alcohol wipes into a container—and it should go without saying that in a situation where you need first aid, you don’t want to waste time fumbling around for what you need.

 To avoid these inevitable disadvantages, we recommend compiling a first aid checklist and outfitting your own DIY first aid kit.